finos/greenkey-discovery-sdk/README.md

 ## Testing with Real Audio

-Scribe Discovery can work off of output from our delayed file transcription engine (SVTServer) or our real-time dictation engine (SQCServer).
+Scribe Discovery can use output from our delayed file transcription engine (SVTServer) or our real-time dictation engine (SQCServer).

 For development purposes, it's easiest to first record a few audio files using your favorite software wherein you or someone else is speaking the voice commands or key phrases you want to interpret.